raacz/neocitites-raacz/blog/asl/log/post-6.md

 [Here's a story time.
 Can you believe it??!](https://www.facebook.com/share/r/1AhwdYs7xD/) by Ashlene Etkie

 #### Notes
-- i really embarrass. i story time for you-sweep. same you-sweep know i tend bring my dog to my #workout gym. so ix-here apt have gym ix-loc1 and ix-loc 2 small room tend bring dog in when do my [upper body]. doing++ when when do go-ahead do my [shoulder] #circuit obviously #as-day not do with twenty pounds. go replace/instead-of 5 pounds. ix-the-door #was locked. cl-try-the-door can't enter. my dog, my phone, my water, my everything inside. honest [side-eye]. lucky i have people [] me. ix-they-sweep try call. one of ix-they know how lock open ix-door lock ix-door. not think do in ix-here room similar-to any more. real honest #[] real#ly embarassing.
+- transcript: i really embarrass. i story time for you-sweep. same you-sweep know i tend bring my dog to my #workout gym. so ix-here apt have gym ix-loc1 and ix-loc 2 small room tend bring dog in when do my [upper body]. doing++ when when do go-ahead do my [shoulder] #circuit obviously #as-day not do with twenty pounds. go replace/instead-of 5 pounds. ix-the-door #was locked. cl-try-the-door can't enter. my dog, my phone, my water, my everything inside. honest [side-eye]. lucky i have people [] me. ix-they-sweep try call. one of ix-they know how lock open ix-door lock ix-door. not think do in ix-here room similar-to any more. real honest #[] real#ly embarassing.
 - 'same' used as an adverb, calque from english 'as'
 - 8 for story, since it's a quick one
 - tend was signed really quickly, no drop.